Towards Real-time Adaptation of Embodied Agent in Human-Robot Collaboration: Related Work

 \subsection{Embodied Agent Benchmark}

-Numerous studies have proposed benchmarks for embodied multi-agent systems.~\cite{zhang2023building,agashe2023evaluating,chang2024partnr,puig2023nopa,chang2024partnr}.
+Numerous studies have proposed benchmarks for embodied multi-agent systems~\cite{zhang2023building,agashe2023evaluating,chang2024partnr,puig2023nopa}.
 Several language-based benchmarks, such as \cite{das2018embodied,majumdar2024openeqa}, have focused on question answering, which emphasizes information gathering but does not consider the physical interaction made by embodied agents.
-Notably, Li et al.~\shortcite{li2024embodied} introduced the Embodied Agent Interface, a modular framework for evaluating embodied decision-making processes by considering factors beyond overall task performance.
-These benchmarks usually focus on assessing overall performance, limiting their ability to evaluate agents' adaptability and communication ability during collaboration.
-This work focuses on evaluating agents' reactive and proactive ability in language instruction during interaction.
-This work uniquely benchmarks real-time adaptability within collaborative scenarios.
+Notably, Li et al.~\cite{li2024embodied} introduced the Embodied Agent Interface, a modular framework for evaluating embodied decision-making processes by considering factors beyond overall task performance.
+However, the designed benchmarks are semi-collaborative scenarios, where humans give a language instruction and agents respond reactively.
+This limits their ability to evaluate agents' capabilities of proactive adapting and instructing humans during collaboration.
+The lack of comprehensive benchmarks for real-time proactive adaptation represents a significant gap in the field.
+The Overcooked environment~\cite{carroll2020utility} is designed for real-time collaboration, but lacks modularity in its evaluation approach.
+Most overcooked-based benchmarks rely on end-to-end task completion scores, which fail to capture the nuanced decision-making processes required for embodied agents.
+Accordingly, this work extends Overcooked-AI to evaluate the modularity of embodied agents during real-time human-robot collaboration.